elijahtwalker/AeroVista/README.md

 <img width="333" alt="MASKRCNNArchSimplified" src="https://github.com/IbrahimARahman/AeroVista/assets/108421238/84a45295-7acb-4db1-b47b-259b3f36e121">
 <img width="440" alt="MaskRCNNAarch" src="https://github.com/IbrahimARahman/AeroVista/assets/108421238/fd17d8ba-52b1-4706-8bd1-1730bb47c505">

 Mask-RCNN is built off of another CNN called Faster-RCNN.
 When an image is processed with Faster-RCNN the output consists of class labels and bounding boxes.
 Since Mask-RCNN is built off of Faster-RCNN, it also outputs both of these but additionally outputs masks, which are pixel-by-pixel mappings of the objects found in the image.
 This means that most of the architecture is the same, with the only difference being an additional segmentation head in Mask R-CNN, whcih gives it the ability to produce masks.
+Two unique representations of the architecture are pictured above.

 #### Backbone